BleuBleu/FamiStudio/Docs/docs/song.md

 ## Adding/Deleting songs

 To add new songs, simply click on the little "+" icon on the song header.

+## Reordering songs

+You can drag & drop songs to reorder them in the list.
+Songs are the only things that are not always sorted alphabetically in the project explorer.

 ## Importing/Merging songs